 You can then take out your hands slowly.
 Use as little force as possible to reduce the chance of creating small tears into the mold.

-How To Cast Hands
+2. How to Cast the Hands Mold?

 Now that the mold is ready, you can move on to casting your hands.
 Take a separate bowl and mix the cold water with the stone powder.

 You probably want to mix this with your hands while wearing gloves.
 Because once it is mixed with water, the stone powder is very difficult to clean up.